 If you haven’t discovered Weelicious yet, you’re missing out.
 An amazing blog that has since been turned into awesome books.
 Catherine McCord is the creator of these awesome recipes, and her newest book Weelicious Lunches doesn’t disappoint.
 It’s all about thinking outside the lunch box.
 It has over 160 recipes to include in your kid’s lunches or just for snacks.

 She also includes a fantastic list of pantry staples that you should always keep on hand like greek yogurt.
 We always keep Stonyfield yogurts in our house because they are certified organic and contain no GMO’s.
 They are a favorite snack and breakfast for my girls.
 There are other great lists in the book too if you are looking for alternative proteins or new things to let your kids try to see if they like it.

 I want you to make awesome recipes with and for your kiddos so Stonyfield and Catherine McCord are giving a Weelicious Lunches book and some FREE Stonyfield coupons away to one lucky reader!

 One of my favorite recipes from Weelicious Lunches is the Homemade Pumpkin Pie Pop-Tarts.
 I’ve always wanted me to make my own pop-tarts but never knew how.
 These are so fun to make with kids and the recipe was just featured on The Chew!

 - 1 premade pie crust

-- 3. On a lightly floured surface, roll out the pie crust to 1/4 inches think and, using pumpkin-shaped cookie cutter, cut out about 20 pumpkin shapes.
-To make faces on your pumpkins, use a pairing knife to cut out triangle eyes and a zigzag mouth on half of the pumpkins.
+- On a lightly floured surface, roll out the pie crust to 1/4 inches thick and, using a pumpkin-shaped cookie cutter, cut out about 20 pumpkin shapes.
+To make faces on your pumpkins, use a paring knife to cut out triangle eyes and a zigzag mouth on half of the pumpkins.